astronomer/docs/astro/create-deployment.md

 - A **dedicated cluster** is a single-tenant Kubernetes cluster that's used exclusively by your team.
 Choose this option if:

-    - You need private networking support between Astro and your cloud.
+    - You need private networking support between Astro and your cloud or on-premise data services.
     - You want to use a specific cloud provider or region that is not supported on standard clusters.
     - You need to run Airflow environments in separate clusters for business or security reasons.